Azure/azure-docs-sdk-dotnet/api/overview/azure/latest/search.documents-readme.md

 #### Create a client using Microsoft Entra ID authentication

-You can also create a `SearchClient`, `SearchIndexClient`, or `SearchIndexerClient` using AMicrosoft Entra ID  authentication.
+You can also create a `SearchClient`, `SearchIndexClient`, or `SearchIndexerClient` using Microsoft Entra ID authentication.
 Your user or service principal must be assigned the "Search Index Data Reader" role.
-Using the [DefaultAzureCredential](https://github.com/Azure/azure-sdk-for-net/blob/Azure.Search.Documents_11.5.1/sdk/identity/Azure.Identity/README.md#defaultazurecredential) you can authenticate a service using Managed Identity or a service principal, authenticate as a developer working on an application, and more all without changing code.
+Using the [DefaultAzureCredential](https://github.com/Azure/azure-sdk-for-net/blob/Azure.Search.Documents_11.6.0/sdk/identity/Azure.Identity/README.md#defaultazurecredential) you can authenticate a service using Managed Identity or a service principal, authenticate as a developer working on an application, and more all without changing code.
 Please refer the [documentation](https://learn.microsoft.com/azure/search/search-security-rbac?tabs=config-svc-portal%2Croles-portal%2Ctest-portal%2Ccustom-role-portal%2Cdisable-keys-portal) for instructions on how to connect to Azure AI Search using Azure role-based access control (Azure RBAC).

-Before you can use the `DefaultAzureCredential`, or any credential type from [Azure.Identity](https://github.com/Azure/azure-sdk-for-net/blob/Azure.Search.Documents_11.5.1/sdk/identity/Azure.Identity/README.md), you'll first need to [install the Azure.Identity package](https://github.com/Azure/azure-sdk-for-net/blob/Azure.Search.Documents_11.5.1/sdk/identity/Azure.Identity/README.md#install-the-package).
+Before you can use the `DefaultAzureCredential`, or any credential type from [Azure.Identity](https://github.com/Azure/azure-sdk-for-net/blob/Azure.Search.Documents_11.6.0/sdk/identity/Azure.Identity/README.md), you'll first need to [install the Azure.Identity package](https://github.com/Azure/azure-sdk-for-net/blob/Azure.Search.Documents_11.6.0/sdk/identity/Azure.Identity/README.md#install-the-package).

 To use `DefaultAzureCredential` with a client ID and secret, you'll need to set the `AZURE_TENANT_ID`, `AZURE_CLIENT_ID`, and `AZURE_CLIENT_SECRET` environment variables; alternatively, you can pass those values to the `ClientSecretCredential` also in Azure.Identity.